vuestorefront/vue-storefront/doc/filters/Working with filters.md

 * price - it converts number to price string,
 * htmlDecode - it decodes any named and numerical character references in text.
+* date - it converts date string to format defined in config file

 To add new core filter you have to create new file `core/filters/{filter-name}/index.js` and write there filter code.
 If you want to register it just add it to `core/filters/index.js`.